App Events Best Practices Guide

 - Learn about the differences between events and parameters

-- Find the example app most similar to your app and use it as guide for determining what events and parameters to log but feel free to add additional custom events and parameters that make sense for your app
+- Find the example app most similar to your app and use it as a guide for determining what events and parameters to log but feel free to add additional custom events and parameters that make sense for your app

 - Create a finalized list of events and parameters relevant to your app